-Business owners can use the grants to restart their operations as restrictions are lifted and recovery begins.
-The money is to be used to help with rent, payroll, inventory and other expenses associated with reopening.
-Priority will be given to small businesses that are local and independently owned.
-Lodging properties are not eligible.
+Business owners used the grants to restart their operations as restrictions were lifted and recovery began.
+The money was used to help with rent, payroll, inventory and other expenses associated with reopening.
+Priority was given to small businesses that are local and independently owned.
+Lodging properties were not eligible.

-Mountain BizWorks, a local U.S. Treasury-certified nonprofit community-development financial institution (CDFI), is administering the Buncombe County Tourism Jobs Recovery Fund.
+Mountain BizWorks, a local U.S. Treasury-certified nonprofit community-development financial institution (CDFI), administered the Buncombe County Tourism Jobs Recovery Fund.
 Mountain BizWorks has a 30-year history of providing tailored small-business financial services in the Asheville region, and the organization has experience managing several emergency response funds.

-Awards will be announced in mid-June.
-The online application portal was open May 15 through May 31.
+Awards were announced in mid-June 2020.
 Interested applicants were able to sign up at mountainbizworks.org to learn more about the program, including opportunities for training and technical assistance in applying for grants.